Homemade Basil Pesto Recipe

 How to Store Pesto

-• Refrigerate: Store pesto in a jar with an airtight lid.
-Before sealing, drizzle the top with olive oil to preserve its vibrant green color.
-It will keep in the fridge for up to 7 days.
+• Refrigerate: Store pesto in an airtight jar with a thin layer of olive oil over the surface to help preserve its vibrant green color.
+Refrigerate for up to 7 days.

-• Freeze: For longer storage, freeze pesto in 1-tablespoon portions using an ice cube tray.
-Once frozen, transfer cubes to a freezer-safe bag and store for up to 3 months.
-Thaw and use as needed.
+• Freeze: Spoon the pesto into the compartments of an ice cube tray and freeze until solid.
+Once frozen, pop the cubes out and transfer them to an airtight freezer bag and store in the freezer for up to 3 months.
+Thaw and use as desired.

 five-stars